UK Terms & Conditions

 Guests must be fully inoculated with a COVID-19 vaccine (with both doses if recommended by the manufacturer) at least (fourteen) 14 days prior to boarding any Crystal ship and will be asked to provide proof of vaccination before embarkation.

-If you or anyone travelling with you is pregnant you/they understand and acknowledge that prenatal and early infant care, in particular, may require specialised diagnostic facilities and/or treatment that are not obtainable during the
+If you or anyone travelling with you is pregnant you/they understand and acknowledge that prenatal and early infant care, in particular, may require specialised diagnostic facilities and/or treatment that are not obtainable during the Cruise

-of the inability to provide such services or equipment.
+inability to provide such services or equipment.
 Please note: there is no doctor on board Crystal River Cruises.

 The Company and Crystal Cruises recommend that pregnant women should seek medical advice prior to travel at any stage of their pregnancy.
 The Carrier does not have adequate medical facilities for childbirth on board its ships.
 Crystal Cruises is unable, for reasons of safety, to carry pregnant Passengers who are twenty-three (23) weeks or more at the start or by the end of the cruise.
 The Company will not therefore, accept bookings for women who are twenty-three (23) weeks pregnant at any time during the cruise.